Explainable AI Framework for COVID-19 Prediction in Different Provinces of India

 The early prediction of covid-19 cases can be done by the means of mathematical models \& deep learning algorithms.
 The recurrent deep learning algorithms captures the pattern present in time series data.
 The forecasting of time series data plays a key role in different domain such as epidemics \& finance \cite{7}-\cite{9}.
 Recurrent Neural Network (RNN) based models such as Long Short Term Memory (LSTM) \& Gated Recurrent Unit (GRU) are capable to learn the dynamics in time series data more efficiently as compared to the traditional methods.
 From the beginning of pandemic, there was lots of study carried related to the transmission trend in different provinces of India \cite{22}.
-Bahri et. al. had proposed LSTM model for the prediction of COVID-19 deceased cases for three different countries which include USA, India and Italy.
-The proposed model had done the prediction for seven days ahead with the error rate of 1.37\%, 1.99\% and 2.69\% for USA, India and Italy respectively \cite{14}.
-Bodapati et. al. had proposed the LSTM model for the prediction of total infected cases for different cities in China.
-The proposed model had done the forecasting for 12 days ahead with an accuracy of 77.895\% \cite{15}.
-Ghany et. al. had proposed the LSTM model for the prediction of confirmed \& deceased cases in GCC countries which include UAE, Kuwait, Bahrain, Oman, Qatar \& KSA.
-The input step size considered for proposed LSTM model is 7.
-The proposed LSTM model consist of LSTM layer with 10 hidden units and activation function as relu.
-The Root Mean Squared Error (RMSE) for the prediction of confirmed cases in KSA, Qatar, Oman, Kuwait, UAE \& Bahrain are 1768.35, 735.21, 730.53, 456.90, 446.44 \& 320.79 respectively.
-The RMSE for deceased cases are 21.78, 2.09, 9.99, 3.75, 3.27 \& 1.84 respectively \cite{16}.
+Bahri et. al. proposed LSTM model for the prediction of covid-19 deceased cases in USA, Italy and India.
+The LSTM model had done the estimation for 7 days ahead with the error rate of 1.37\%, 2.69\% and 1.99\% respectively \cite{14}.